 If requested, I can provide free edits on up to 1,000 words of your fiction manuscript as a sample of my work.
 For nonfiction, I can provide sample edits from my portfolio.

 I will not edit a complete manuscript without having a legally binding work agreement signed by all involved parties beforehand.

 Please note that my native language is American English.
 I can edit manuscripts written in British English and other English-language variants, but I do best with non-American English at the developmental and line editing levels.

-You can find out more about what the going rates are for freelance editorial services through professional editors’ associations like the Editorial Freelancers Association, Editors Canada, Society for Editors and Proofreaders, and Society of Editors (Western Australia).
+You can find out more about what the going rates are for freelance editorial services through professional editors’ associations like the Editorial Freelancers Association, Editors Canada, Chartered Institute of Editing and Proofreading, and Society of Editors (Western Australia).
 Please keep in mind that generalized rate charts like those linked to above fail to differentiate between one editing industry and another.
 For example, a developmental edit for a nonfiction book about the evolution of Japanese funerary rites requires a different skill set and methodology than a developmental edit for an Afrofuturistic space opera novel.

 You can reduce the costs of hiring a professional editor by being proactive: Get feedback from beta readers, critique partners, or writing groups.
 Self-edit as thoroughly as you can before asking for a quote.
 If you would like some recommendations on books or articles about how to write or edit, please ask.
 I have lots of resources for creative writers already posted here on my site.

 Discounts might be available upon request for nonprofit organizations; veterans and active military personnel; currently enrolled full-time students; and retirees.
 I do discount my services for repeat clients.
 Some limits do apply.
 Any discounts are at my sole discretion.